We are looking for sermon transcribers/transcript reviewers.

-You say, what is the Bible about, what is the Gospe about, simply this, God sends His Son to live a perfect, righteous life, so that He may die and give, give that perfect righteousness to those who hunger and thirst for it.
+You say, what is the Bible about, what is the Gospel about?
+Simply this - God sends His Son to live a perfect, righteous life, so that He may die and give, give that perfect righteousness to those who hunger and thirst for it.

 He says God I want to be righteous, not just in position but also in practice.
 In reality, because I see sin in my life, I don't want that, I want to be more righteous, more holy, more godly, more like Your Son, that's the heart cry of a true child of God.

-Just now we sang the song, Refiner's fire, there's this statement I, I remember that says, my heart's one desire is to be holy, see, that's the hunger to be holy in practice, in life.
+Just now we sang the song, Refiner's fire, there is this statement I remember that says, "My heart's one desire is to be holy."
+See, that's the hunger to be holy in practice, in life.

-A Christian is someone who God has, has, had such a grip of their heart that God has so changed their heart, it is a radically different, he hungers for righteousness.
-So my friends, how's your heart today, Jesus says blessed are those who are in such a reality.
+A Christian is someone who God has, has, had such a grip of their heart that God has so changed their heart, it is radically different.
+He hungers for righteousness.
+So my friends, how's your heart today?
+Jesus says blessed are those who are in such a reality.

-So let me as I said move on to the second word, and that is the word, satisfied.
-It's it's a keyword to understanding this beatitude, what is the meaning of the word satisfied.
+So let me as I've said move on to the second word, and that is the word, satisfied.
+It's a keyword to understanding this beatitude.
+What is the meaning of the word satisfied?
 Well I think all of us understand that we, we want to be so satisfied in that we are in peace, in joy, in comfort, but you know, this satisfaction is hard to get.

-Mick Jagger, you know that guy with a rather big mouth, well anyway, I remember it as such, he's the lead singer in Rolling Stones and there is a song that is famous and it is, I can't get no aah, you also so holy, never hear before, I can get no satisfaction and the lyrics go on to say, and I try and I try and I try.
+Mick Jagger, you know that guy with a rather big mouth, well anyway, I remember him as such, he's a lead singer in Rolling Stones and there is a song that is famous and it is, I can't get no…? aah, you all so holy, never hear before, I can get no satisfaction.
+And the lyrics go on to say, “And I try and I try and I try.”
 I think Mick Jagger is speaking for the world really, I don't think he's wrong, he's right, he's absolutely right, the world is saying, I can't get no satisfaction.
-I tried, I tried to work hard, Singaporeans you work hard, I want to climb the corporate ladder, I want to have a greater savings, I want to succeed in my sports, my athletics, in my trophies, I want to excel in everything and I try but even after I got my pile of money, even after I've climbed the corporate ladder, even after I've married a beautiful wife, I'm still not satisfied, even after my PSLE is 92 eh, what 922, 292, I also not satisfied, I got 11 A1s also not satisfied, somehow I can't get no satisfaction.
+I tried, I tried to work hard, Singaporeans you work hard, I want to climb the corporate ladder, I want to have a greater savings, I want to succeed in my sports, my athletics, in my trophies, I want to excel in everything and I try but even after I got my pile of money, even after I've climbed the corporate ladder, even after I've married a beautiful wife, I'm still not satisfied.
+Even after my PSLE is 92.. eh what 92, 292, I also not satisfied.
+I got 11 A1s also not satisfied, somehow I can't get no satisfaction.
 I thought if I have this, if I just owned this, I will be happy, but I'm not satisfied.